WENATCHEE — A new grant will help the city of Wenatchee further connect the trail system in the foothills.

 National Make A Difference Day brings community service to a whole new level each year.
 Organizations join forces on the fourth Saturday in October to make a difference, big or small.
 This year the Chelan-Douglas Land Trust invites you to plant native bunchgrass seedlings at Horse Lake Reserve for a restoration project.

-Join us on Saturday, April 6th for Sage Hills trail maintenance.
-We will meet at 9:00 am at the end of the pavement on Horse Lake Rd.
-This work will likely be light to moderate and involve hiking 2-3 miles and using hand tools such as hoes and McLeods along the way.
-We will be done by 1:00, and enjoy a lunch provided by CDLT.
+Join us at Jacobson Preserve for annual fall maintenance on the trail system.
+This work will be light to moderate and involve hiking up to 2 miles and using hand tools such as hoes and McLeods along the way.

 For a variety of reasons, the Wenatchee Foothills are attracting bigger-than-usual crowds this spring and that has led to illegal parking and other problems.

 Spring typically brings a throng of people to the trails, looking for a chance to witness the annual rush of brightly colored lupin, arrowleaf balsamroot and other wildflowers.

 A new StoryWalk® book has been installed this spring at Jacobsen Preserve in Wenatchee!